 To determine your actual tax liability for your capital gain dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
-In addition, the Fund may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you; however, such distributions may reduce your tax basis in your Fund Shares, which could result in you having to pay higher taxes in the future when Fund Shares are sold, even if you sell the Fund Shares at a loss from your original investment.
-A "return of capital" is a return, in whole or in part, of the funds that you previously invested in the Fund.
-A return of capital distribution should not be considered part of the Fund's dividend yield or total return of an investment in Fund Shares.
-The tax status of your distributions from a Fund is not affected by whether you reinvest your distributions in additional Fund Shares or receive them in cash.
+In addition, the Fund may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you unless the distribution exceeds a shareholder's basis in Fund Shares; however, such distributions may reduce your tax basis in your Fund Shares, which could result in you having to pay higher taxes in the future when Fund Shares are sold, even if you sell Fund Shares at a loss from your original investment.
+A "return of capital distribution should not be considered part of the Fund's dividend yield or total return of an investment in Fund Shares.
+The tax status of your distributions from the Fund is not affected by whether you reinvest your distributions in additional Fund Shares or receive them in cash.
 The income from the Fund that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales fee, if any.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.